financefeast/python_client/README.md

 print(client.sma('air.nz', datetime_from='2021-08-01', datetime_to='2021-08-05'))
 ```
 ### ema
-Get "ema" prices and exponential moving average for ticker
+Get "ema" prices and exponential moving average for ticker<br>
 Query params :
 * ticker: string ; symbol or uuid4 of stock to return prices (required)
 * datetime_from: string ; date range start in format YYYY-MM-DD : hh:mm:ss